 Before making all these claims, Chatterton sets the scene in his book by saying that headquarters (HQ) had no idea what they were doing regarding the GPR, and there was “a great gulf” between those in authority and him regarding “our proper role in battle”, “but no effort of mine succeeded in bringing even a glimmer of light into their darkness”.
 This is strong stuff.

-Before examining these claims, mainly by using documents from the time, there are reasons to be immediately suspicious about Chatterton’s story.
+Before examining these claims, mainly by using documents from the time, there are reasons to be immediately dubious about Chatterton’s story.
 His book is a work of autobiography, and autobiographies tend, quite reasonably, to be self-justifying.
-Also, it’s a great story, strongly worded and full of high drama, which makes it very appealing and retellable, but this too should make us tread carefully before believing it.
-None of these things in itself means that Chatterton is wrong, but they should all ring alarm bells.
+Also, it’s a great story, strongly worded and full of high drama, which makes it very appealing and retellable, but it also makes it suspicious.
+None of these things in itself means that Chatterton is wrong, but they do ring alarm bells.

-Finally, the story makes no sense.
+Finally, the story makes little sense.
 Chatterton says Hopkinson asked him to study the plan so that he could get his thoughts on it.
 Why would Hopkinson have asked him all the way from Tizi to Algiers to ask his opinion, if he intended to immediately stifle it with a threat?
 By his own account Chatterton admits that, after the threat, “we continued to discuss the pros and cons”.
 It seems from this that Hopkinson was alive to the risks and objections, and not averse to talking about them.
-This fundamental discrepancy in the story should also make us wary, even without any external evidence.
+This discrepancy in the story is suspicious, even without any external evidence.

 But we have a great deal of external evidence, especially regarding the dates when the protagonists were in various places.
 Three places in particular form part of the story, although there were many HQs all along the North African coast that were involved in planning Operation Husky.
 First, Force 141, the senior Allied planning HQ for the entire invasion, was at Algiers [map], on the coast of Algeria.
 Second, 1 AD’s planning HQ for the airborne operations was based inland at the town of Mascara [map], on the other side of the Atlas Mountains.
 Finally, Montgomery ‘s planning HQ for the British task force was hundreds of miles away in Cairo [map] in Egypt.